Why is employer branding important at all?

 By analyzing your company, you will find out which strengths you can put into the balance and which deficits are still to be balanced.
 This is the only way to derive the right further steps and measures.

 You should first analyze the internal business environment.
 Gain insight into the following aspects by analyzing business and social reports as well as through interviews or workshops and keep your results in writing:

-- Key figures: Keep in mind the general weather situation of your company and determine the classic financial and business data.
+- Key figures: Visualize the general weather situation of your company and determine the classic financial and business data.
 What does the shareholder structure look like?
-How is the current economic situation?
-How to describe market share and market position?
-How have employee numbers and qualifications developed in the past?
-What is the history of your company?
+What is the current economic situation?
+How are the market share and market position to be described?
+How have the number of employees and their qualifications developed in the past?
+What is your company's history?

 - Corporate vision, goals and strategy: Analyze the company's future image by looking at the direction in which the company is to be developed and the specific strategies to achieve its objectives.
 What is the purpose of the company?
 Where do we want to be in ten years?
 What do we want to stand for?
 What specific goals can be used to describe this condition?
 What are the strategies for achieving the goals?